fossxo/fossxo-gdd/source/technical-design/systems.rst

 System Design Considerations
 ============================
 The game contains additional systems that are not described in this document.
-However, all these systems are designed around the following considerations.
+However, these systems are designed around the following considerations.

 *   Systems contain small pieces of functionality.
 For example in a Pong type game, one system would be responsible for moving the ball and a second